hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide7_20220329.md

 // => hello world
 ```

-Using arrow functions like this is similar to using bind in that you don't have to worry about arrow functions losing their surrounding context.
-An arrow function, once created, always has the same context as the function that surrounded it when it was created.
+Using arrow functions like this is similar to using `bind` in that you don't have to worry about arrow functions losing their surrounding context.
+An arrow function, once created, *always has the same context as the function that surrounded it when it was created*.

 Of all the techniques we saw in this assignment, using arrow functions is the most common these days.